a-zink/spring-boot-bower-grunt/README.md

 - Profiles 'development' and 'production' can be used to switch between original and minified frontend resources
 - Spring Boot Devtools for automatic redeployment on changes

-# note

-- you might need GIT_HOME/bin and GIT_HOME/cmd on your PATH